 Trying (and Failing) to Time the Stock Market

 The trick is knowing what your investment strategy is and sticking to it.
 Some people try to time the market and go to the G Fund right before the market goes down.
 The problem is that no one knows when exactly the market will go down or come back up.
 Someone might guess right a few times, but they only have to be wrong a couple of times to destroy years of growth.
 Even professional investors can’t consistently time the market.

 One of the reasons that this is so difficult is because a huge portion of stock market growth happens just a few days a year.
 If it so happens that you are in the G Fund during those days then your returns will be much worse than those that just stayed invested.

-This graph shows just how powerful this principle is.
-It comes from a study done by Fidelity on what would happen to a hypothetical $10,000 investment into an S&P 500 index fund (comparable to the C fund) from 1980 to 2018.
+TheSimpleDollar.com explains just how powerful this principle really is and has a graphic on its website illustrating how badly a hypothetical $10,000 investment is impacted if the best performance days are missed in an S&P 500 index fund (comparable to the C fund) from 1980 to 2018.

-As the graph shows, those that stayed invested the whole time would have turned their $10,000 into $708,143, but by missing only the 5 best trading days they would only have $458,476.
+As the graph in that article shows, those that stayed invested the whole time would have turned their $10,000 into $708,143, but by missing only the 5 best trading days they would only have $458,476.
 The results only get worse as you miss more of the best days.